mylesakin/mylesakin.github.io/_posts/2019-05-14-MatrixCompletion.md

 \end{bmatrix}
 $$

 We see that two of the singular values are much larger than the other two, indicating the importance of these dimensions in the reconstruction.
-We therfore might be interested in how close our an approximation of the matrix \\(M\\) would be if we used only those two singular values and their corresponding singular vectors.
+We therefore might be interested in how close our an approximation of the matrix \\(M\\) would be if we used only those two singular values and their corresponding singular vectors.
 This is called truncated singular value decomposition.
 The following code gives an approximation with the first two singular values.

 ```python